sigworld/anvil-explorer/README.md

 Use **Mint ERC20 Token** on the **Config** page to deal arbitrary ERC-20 tokens to any address.
 Enter the token contract address, click **Lookup** to auto-detect decimals and symbol, then specify the recipient and amount.

-This also works inline from the **Token Metadata** sidebar on any ERC-20 contract's address page — useful when you're already inspecting a token.
+This also works inline from the **Token Metadata** sidebar on any ERC-20 contract's address page — useful when already inspecting a token.

 Under the hood, the explorer brute-forces the `balanceOf` storage slot (Solidity and Vyper mapping layouts, slots 0–19) and writes via `anvil_setStorageAt`.
 Works with standard token implementations; exotic storage layouts may not be supported.